mvdnbrk/laravel-postmark-webhooks/README.md

 > If you want to use your own model to save the logs to the database you should extend the `Mvdnbrk\PostmarkWebhooks\PostmarkWebhook` class.

-You can also exclude one or more event types from being logged to the databse.
+You can also exclude one or more event types from being logged to the database.
 Place the events you want to exclude under the `except` key:

 ```